Cantera/cantera-website/pages/science/reactions.rst

    N = 0.75 - 1.27\; \log_{10} F_{cent}

-The :cti:class:`Troe` directive requires specifying the first three parameters :math:`(A, T_3, T_1)`.
+A Troe falloff function may be specified in the CTI format using the :cti:class:`Troe` directive.
+The first three parameters, :math:`(A, T_3, T_1)`, are required.
 The fourth parameter, :math:`T_2`, is optional; if omitted, the last term of the falloff function is not used.

 .. _sec-sri-falloff: